binkley/kotlin-application-transactions/README.md

   busy-retry) and when searching for a middle matching element
 - A means for exclusive access to the remote resource
 - Callers and tests can wait on completion of submitted work
+- Thread management so that writers can wait for readers to complete

 ## Design